rurounigit/hootspot/README.md

     *   Enable **"Developer mode"** using the toggle in the top-right corner.
     *   Click the **"Load unpacked"** button.
     *   Select the `dist` directory that was created in the previous step.
-    *   The HootSpot AI Text Analyzer icon should now appear in your Chrome toolbar.
+    *   The HootSpot AI icon should now appear in your Chrome toolbar.

 ## 🚀 Getting Started